jspsych/jsPsych/docs/markdown_docs/features/data.md

 # Data Storage

 There are two very different kinds of data storage: data stored in **memory** and data stored **permanently**.
-Data stored permanently exists even after the browser running jsPsych closes, typically in a database or in a file on a web server.
+Data stored permanently exists even after the browser running jsPsych closes, typically in a database or in a file on a server.
 Data stored in memory exists only as long the browser window running jsPsych is open.

 jsPsych has many features for interacting with data stored in memory, but relatively few for permanent data storage.
 This is a deliberate choice, mainly because there are dozens of ways that data could be stored permanently and this strategy avoids locking in one particular solution.
 However, saving data permanently is obviously a crucial component of any experiment, and the second half of this page contains a few suggestions on how to accomplish permanent data storage.